 1. If you MUST use a balloon garland at the very least take as many as you can after the event, around to your local hospital or nursing home for the patients to enjoy for a while longer.

-2. Coloured or printed paper lanterns store flat and if used with care, can be reused the following year.
+2. Coloured paper lanterns store flat and if used with care, can be reused the following year.

 3. Why not suspend pagoda umbrellas from the ceiling?
 After the event they will function beautifully as stylish, eye-catching umbrellas.